Udayagour14/Excel_AquaFizz-Employee-Compliance-and-Sales-Analysis/README.md

 ✅ You can add customer names from merged Customers data.

-3️⃣ Top Cities by Sales
+3️⃣ from merge table Top Cities by Sales
 Goal: Sum of sales grouped by city
 Steps: